Higher Degrees frequently asked questions

 Q: How to apply for transfer from Masters by Thesis to Doctoral degree?

 A: Application should be made via IRMA NextGen.
 Once approved at the Faculty level, it goes to the Dean, Graduate School.
-Candidates must demonstrate ability to undertake doctoral-level research through a substantial written report and meet academic standards as well as meet the relevant admission criteria under Rule 8 (Professional Doctorate) or Rule 9 (PhD).
+Candidates must demonstrate ability to undertake doctoral-level research through a substantial written report and meet academic standards as well as meet the relevant admission criteria under Rule 9 (PhD).
 This is usually by publishing a substantial research paper as first author in a peer-reviewed Q1 or Q2 journal.
 Supervisors must be eligible to supervise at PhD level, and the project must be suitable for a doctoral program.

 Q: When is transfer from Masters to Doctoral degree normally permitted?